 The International Association for Amusement Parks and Attractions (IAAPA) statistics show that families go to FECs at least three to five times a year and spend a range of $12 to $22 per visit – and this is just in North America.
 In a 2019 benchmark series, IAAPA found that guests spent $25 on average at individual location FECs (overall expenses including admission, games, food and beverage, retail, and rentals).

-In the same study, IAAPA notes that one-third of individual location FECs reported revenue exceeding $1 million in 2019, with an average profit margin of 14.8% (the estimated profit for the facility operation as a percentage of revenue).
+In the same study, IAAPA notes that one-third of individual location FECs reported revenue exceeding $1 million in 2019, with an average profit margin of 14.8% (the estimated profit for the facility operates as a percentage of revenue).

 Not only does this support how profitable the FEC business model is, but how effective an avenue it is for creating experiences that convert to revenue.